NareshNanii/green_blue/README.md

 # terrafrom

-Created terraform template where it implements 2 instances with tag as prod
+Created terraform template where it implements 2 instances with tag as prod and instance_type as t2.micro